 See the street art

-Generally, It’s fun to just get lost in the middle of the neighborhood, take a look at the old houses, see the craftsmen alongside the artists who have opened workshops and galleries here, search the narrow alleys, and discover little hidden gems.
+We love to just wondar in the middle of the neighborhood, take a look at the old houses, see the craftsmen alongside the artists who have opened workshops and galleries here, search the narrow alleys, and discover little Caffe places.
 The streets of Florentin basically serve as a large and fascinating outdoor exhibition and a wide open museum, with a huge amount of interesting graffiti covering the walls and houses.

 Visit the first automated store in Israel